davidcunha/laptop/README.md

 * [Tmux] for saving project state and switching between projects
 * [Watchman] for watching for filesystem events
 * [Zsh] as your shell
+* [Oh My Zsh] will not make you a 10x developer...but you might feel like one.

 [Exuberant Ctags]: http://ctags.sourceforge.net/
 [Git]: https://git-scm.com/